dp-ml/2021-workshop-ICLR/index.md

 Privacy applications in the real world ( including but not limited to Autonomous Systems, Social Networks) Interplay between privacy and adversarial robustness in machine learning Relations between privacy, fairness and transparency

-The focus of this workshop is to bring together researchers from industry and academia that focus on both distributed and private machine learning.
-These topics are of increasingly large commercial and policy interest.
-It is therefore important to build a community for this research area, which collaborating researchers that share insights, code, data, benchmarks, training pipelines, etc and together aim to advance distributed and private machine learning.